Russia's Lipetsk region hit by 'massive' drone attack, governor says

 Russia’s Lipetsk region hit by ‘massive’ drone attack, governor says

-(Reuters) -Russia was evacuating people on Friday from parts of its western region of Lipetsk, after a “massive attack” by Ukrainian drones caused explosions, disrupted power supply, and wounded six people, regional governor Igor Artamonov said.
+(Reuters) -Russia evacuated people on Friday from parts of its western region of Lipetsk after a “massive attack” by Ukrainian drones caused explosions, disrupted power supply and wounded six people, regional governor Igor Artamonov said.

-Four villages were being evacuated after a state of emergency was declared in the Lipetsk municipal district, Artamonov said on the Telegram messaging app, some of them situated near an air force base.
+Four villages, some of them situated near an air force base, were being evacuated after a state of emergency was declared in the Lipetsk municipal district, Artamonov said on the Telegram messaging app.

-A fire had broken out at the air base outside the city of Lipetsk, the Interfax news agency reported local emergency officials as saying.
+A fire had broken out at the air base outside Lipetsk city, the Interfax news agency reported, citing local emergency officials.

-Calls on social media to evacuate the entire city were part of a campaign of psychological warfare by Ukraine, Artamonov added, however.
+Separately, the governor of the Russian-held city of Sevastopol in Crimea, Mikhail Razvozhayev, said on Telegram that Russian forces destroyed three drones and three drone boats near the city.

+Russia’s defence ministry said a total of 75 Ukrainian drones have been destroyed overnight over Russia, according to the RIA news agency, most of them over the Belgorod and Lipetsk regions.

 Ukrainian authorities have not reported any strikes on the Lipetsk region.